Sexual Offences Act 2003: Lack of transitional provisions

 The 2003 Act repealed most sections of the Sexual Offences Act 1956 and several other statutes dealing with sexual offences.
-Section 141 of the Act gave the Home Secretary the power to make rules by statutory instrument to deal with the transition from the old to the new laws, to cover the situation where a defendant is charged with offences which overlap the commencement date of 1 May 2004.
+Section 141 of the act gave the Home Secretary the power to make rules by statutory instrument to deal with the transition from the old to the new laws, to cover the situation where a defendant is charged with offences which overlap the commencement date of 1 May 2004.
 However no such "transitional provisions" were ever made.

 This resulted in cases where a defendant was accused of committing a sexual offence but the prosecution could not prove the exact date of the offence, which could have been committed either before or after 1 May 2004.
 In these cases, the defendant had to be found not guilty, regardless of how strong the evidence against them was because a sexual offence committed before 1 May was an offence under the old law, but an offence committed on or after that date was a different offence under the new law.
 For example, an assault might either be indecent assault under the 1956 Act, or the new offence of sexual assault under the 2003 Act, depending on when it happened, but it could not be both.
 If the prosecution could not prove beyond reasonable doubt which offence had been committed, then the defendant could not be convicted of either.

 The Court of Appeal first dealt with this problem in December 2005, when the prosecution appealed against the decision of a judge to order a jury to acquit a defendant for precisely that reason.
 Dismissing the appeal, Lord Justice Rose said: "If a history of criminal legislation ever comes to be written it is unlikely that 2003 will be identified as a year of exemplary skill in the annals of Parliamentary drafting."

-This situation was not resolved until Parliament passed section 55 of the Violent Crime Reduction Act 2006, which came into force in February 2007.
+This situation was not resolved until Parliament passed Section 55 of the Violent Crime Reduction Act 2006, which came into force in February 2007.

+Gendered definition of rape

+Under the act's definition of rape (penetration of the "mouth, anus or vagina with [the defendant's] penis"), only a man can be charged with rape.
+A woman who forces a man or woman to have sexual intercourse with her against their will could only be charged, under Section 4 of the act, with sexual assault or "causing a person to engage in sexual activity without consent".
+Rape is an indictable offence while Section 4 offences are either way offences.

+There have been calls for the act to be amended to include female-perpetrated rape within the definition of rape.
+In September 2016, the Government responded to a petition requesting that the legal definition of rape be changed to include female-on-male assaults: "There was a considerable amount of agreement that rape should remain an offence of penile penetration.
+We therefore have no plans to amend the legal definition of rape."